 Cold calling is a tried-and-true sales strategy that can be highly effective for businesses seeking to close deals with B2B restaurant leads.

-Cold calling is the way of reaching out to potential customers who have not yet expressed interest in purchasing from your company.
+Cold calling is a way of reaching out to potential customers who have not yet expressed interest in purchasing from your company.
 The idea behind cold calling is that if you contact enough people, you’ll eventually find at least one interested in what you have to offer.

 1. Define the objective of your cold calling

 Do you want to get the prospect’s attention, get them on the phone, or only learn more about their business?
 Your cold call will be different depending on what you’re looking for.
-If you want to get on the phone with someone right away, then make sure your objective is clear in your head before you start dialing.

 2. Build a list of targeted prospects